satopian/poti-kaini-zh-TW/README.md

 ### [2021/04/30]
 - Update the pink templates translation by Minchao.
 - translation search.php and search.html by satopian (It may be wrong because it is translated by groping.)
+- Improved translation of error messages.But this is still not enough.
 ### [2021/04/29]
 - I translated `config.php` except for the detailed settings.
 I took care not to change the meaning, but I need to replace it with an appropriate translation.
 - Advanced settings are not translated.